With Action Builder you can create new actions for any page of your site.

 Click Source in the top-left corner of the editor to view and edit the code itself.

-Click the triangle in the bottom-right corner of the code editor to resize the code editor within the Action Builder panel.
+Click the triangle in the bottom-right corner of the code editor to resize it within the Action Builder panel.

 Inserting or Editing CSS